 These tips will keep kids safe and help both your family and your new pet adjust:

-Pet ownership offers many benefits, and doing a little research before taking the plunge helps ensure that your new pet will be a welcome addition to the family.
+Pet ownership has many benefits, and doing a little research before taking the plunge will help make your new pet a welcome addition to the family.

 |National 4-H Council The 4-H program involves young people in educational youth development programs throughout America.
 Engaged in 4-H clubs, camping, school enrichment activities, and after-school programs, young people are given the opportunity to learn teamwork and develop leadership skills.
 Contact them at: National 4-H Council|